-All local, state and federal firefighting agencies endorse the use of (CIPS) Teams.
+All local, state and federal firefighting agencies endorse the use of Critical Incident Peer Support (CIPS) Teams.
 A CIPS Team may consist of a Critical Incident Stress Lead (CISL), Critical Incident Stress Peer (CISM), Critical Incident Clinicians (CICL), Critical Incident Stress Chaplains (CISC), and Critical Incident Stress Canines (CISK).
-All five positions are currently in IROC with the resource ordering system assigned designator.
-All local, state, and Federal firefighting agencies endorse the use of CIPS in California.
+All five positions are currently in current ordering system of record.
 Agencies offer CIPS services to all personnel exposed to critical incident situations on the job.
-Regardless of which unit has management and control, CIP3S3 should be offered to personnel following a critical incident situation.
+Regardless of which unit has management and control, CIPS should be offered to personnel following a critical incident situation.
 Critical Incident Peer Support Team interventions are most effective when applied 24-72 hours (sometimes longer) following a critical incident.
 It is important for personnel to operationally disengage and reconnect with family or other support before participating in CIPS services, if possible.